Celtis occidentalis: Description

 The leaves are alternately arranged on the branchlets, ovate to ovate-lanceolate, often slightly falcate, 5–12 cm long by 3–9 cm, very oblique at the base, with a pointed tip.
 The margin is serrate (toothed), except at the base which is mostly entire (smooth).
 The leaf has three nerves, the midrib and primary veins prominent.
 The leaves come out of the bud conduplicate with slightly involute margins, pale yellow green, downy; when full grown are thin, bright green, rough above, paler green beneath.
 In autumn they turn to a light yellow.
 Petioles slender, slightly grooved, hairy.
 Stipules varying in form, caducous.

 The flowers are greenish and appear in May, soon after the leaves.
 They are polygamo-monœcious, meaning that there are three kinds: staminate (male), pistillate (female), perfect (both female and male).
-They are born on slender drooping pedicels.
+They are borne on slender drooping pedicels.

 The calyx is light yellow green, five-lobed, divided nearly to the base; lobes linear, acute, more or less cut at the apex, often tipped with hairs, imbricate in bud.
 There is no corolla.

 There are five stamens, which are hypogynous; the filaments are white, smooth, slightly flattened and gradually narrowed from base to apex; in the bud incurved, bringing the anthers face to face, as flower opens they abruptly straighten; anthers extrorse, oblong, two-celled; cells opening longitudinally.

 The pistil has a two-lobed style and one-celled superior ovary containing solitary ovules.